AryaBuilds/Car-Game-/README.md

 # R3F Car Racing

-**A 3D web mini-game about driving a car.** Implemented using **react-three-fiber** and **cannon.js** technologies, the game aims to demonstrate **how impressive and varied the user experience with the browser can be.**
+**A 3D mini game i amdded its has top view camera angel thats so crazy looking

-By driving a car around a small race track, manipulating objects and performing flips, the project is designed to not only be fun, but also show how flexible and powerful creating interactive content on the web can be.
+By driving a car around a small race track, manipulating objects and performing flips you willmake it much better

 ![Game screenshot](public/screenshots/Screen2.jpg)